NdyZz/lontara-language/README.md

 # lontara-language-script

-Lontara Script is a new programming language, very modern, easy to learn, using Indonesia-language.
+Lontara lang Script is a new programming language, very modern, easy to learn, using Indonesia-language.
 No programming experience required.

 Thank you for all your contributions, share, star, and everything.